-This volume will be a critical resource for language-teaching professionals, including in-, pre-service, and teacher educators in the field of TESOL.
+This volume will be a critical resource for language-teaching professionals interested in critical learner reflection, including in-service, pre-service, and teacher educators in the field of TESOL.
 Scholars and researchers in the fields of applied linguistics and language education more broadly will find this volume valuable.

 Table of Contents

 - What is Reflective Thinking?
 Definitions and Models

 - The Role of Reflection in Mediating Second-Language Learning and the Development of Strategic Behaviours

 - Reflective Learning Through Writing